 Partner, Washington, D.C.

 Dubbed by one legal publication as the "First Lady of Privacy," Harriet is one of the first and longest-serving chief privacy officers in the Fortune 500 and an internationally-recognized data privacy and security pioneer.
 Harriet joined Hogan Lovells in 2012 from the IBM Corporation, where she served as Vice President, Security Counsel and Chief Privacy Officer and was responsible for global information policies and practices affecting over 400,000 employees and thousands of vendors and clients.
 At IBM Harriet led global teams of legal, data protection, and technical professionals providing legal, policy, and compliance services to internal clients.
 She also led IBM’s global engagement in public policy and industry initiatives relative to cybersecurity and data privacy, and has extensive experience with the legal and policy issues surrounding business engagement with social media and the Internet.

 Harriet currently co-chairs the Georgetown University Cybersecurity Law Institute and serves on the ABA President’s Task Force on Cybersecurity and on the advisory boards of the Electronic Privacy Information Center and the Future of Privacy Forum.
 She previously served on the CSIS Commission on Cybersecurity for the 44th Presidency and the executive committee of the Centre for Information Policy Leadership.
-A founding and long-serving board member of the International Association of Privacy Professionals (IAPP), she conceived of and spearheaded the founding of the IAPP’s Pro Bono Privacy Initiative.
+A founding and long-serving board member of the IAPP, she conceived of and spearheaded the founding of the IAPP’s Pro Bono Privacy Initiative.